entdark/jaMME/README.md

 All compiling and testing has been done on Linux.
 I can't really help out with other OS's at this point.

 Todo:
-- cg_hudColors
+- cg_hudColors (colors basic hud to stance style)
-- Lagometer
+- Lagometer (eternaljk ping display + tn delta + transparent background)

 Working:
-- Racetimer
+- cg_racetimer 1 2
-- Strafehelper (Added S/SD/AS Rear Lines)
+- cg_strafehelper (Added S/SD/AS Rear Lines, need to get the /cg_strafehlper result from EternalJK, no way to configure it atm)
+- cg_speedometer
+- cg_crosshairHealth
-- Speedometer
+- cg_crosshairSaberStyleColor
-- Saber Style Crosshair colors

 Jedi Academy Movie Maker's Edition